 Because their are three main credit reporting agencies, I like to review one free report every four months by staggering the individual reports that I obtain for free.
 A good reference point is near your birthday with scheduled reminders to get another free report four months later.
 By viewing credit reports in this fashion, you are getting periodic snapshots to make sure that no new inaccuracies are on any credit report.

 I would print off and maintain in your records the copies of the reports that you obtain.
-This creates a baseline snapshot of your credit file if you are ever the victim of identity theft, a mixed credit file, merged credit file, or multiple credit files.
+This creates a baseline snapshot of your credit file if you are ever the victim of inaccurate credit reporting, identity theft, a mixed credit file, merged credit file, or multiple credit files.
 Monitoring the contents of your credit file is important in protecting your future.
 Do not delay, get a free copy of your credit report today.